Music of the Foreign Legion: Musical particularities

-The "Music of the Foreign Legion" today keeps an old tradition of French military bands - the Chinese Hat, a tradition from the Army of Africa and fifes.
+The "Music of the Foreign Legion" today keeps an old tradition of French military bands – the Chinese Hat, a tradition from the Army of Africa and fifes.

 The Chinese Hat, a leather pavilion harnessing small bells, and surmounted by a grenade with seven flames, is of Turkish origin.
 Progressively abandoned by most music bands everywhere since the early 20th century, the latter was kept by the Legion which adorned it with horsehair tail.
 Their presence are found in an old Islamic custom adopted by the regiments of Africa: bringing back a horsehair tail situated beneath a killed combatant rider was a testimony of courage.

 Exposed in front of the tent of the chief qaid, these horsehairs became a command symbol.

 Band Fifers

 The fifes, an instrument of Swiss origin, which appeared in France during the reign of Louis XI of France, have accompanied until the revolutionary wars the drums of the French Infantry.
 They fell into disuse and were only conserved by certain Imperial units such the Imperial Guard or Swiss Guard.
 The legion has conserved thus the repertory of the Fifres.

-The music plays the tune in an indifferent manner with fifes or their modern equivalent, the piccolos.
-The battery equally presents the characteristic to wear the drums low, the inferior circle being at the level of the knees.
+Musicians play marches and other songs in an indifferent manner with fifes or their modern equivalent, the piccolos.
+The drumline equally presents the characteristic to wear its snare drums low, the inferior circle being at the level of the knees.

 The music of the Legion distinguishes from other musical formations of the French Army by the particular marching rhythm of its marches.
-The Legion parades at 88 military steps/ minute against 120 military steps for the other units.
+The Legion parades at 88 paces instead of 120 paces for the other units.
 This slow and powerful rhythm earns the various folklores of the Legion, their allure in military parades.

-Le Boudin - Regimental Slow March
+Le Boudin – Regimental Slow March

-The origins of Le Boudin, as well as the Legion's official hymn and march, are wrongly misunderstood and inappropriately portrayed at many levels.
-Le Boudin refers to the perfect roll-up of the tents placed in the combat bags and which was voluntarily called "Boudin".
+The origins of Le Boudin, as the Legion's official hymn and march, are wrongly misunderstood and inappropriately portrayed at many levels.
+Le Boudin refers to the perfect roll-up of the tents placed in the combat bags and which was voluntarily called "Boudin" by Legionaries.
 It was a little after the departure of the Foreign Regiment to Mexico that Wilhem, the Director of Music then, composed that March which became the official Regimental March of the Foreign Legion.

 The actual lyrics and words were adopted towards 1870: the King of the Belgians requested his subjects not to combat for France and numerous young Alsatians and Lorranians accordingly volunteered in the Legion.
 It is the official regimental slow march of the Legion.